 The smaller inlet, called a normal shock inlet, has not changed for the -220 and subsequent Pratt & Whitney engines.
 A Pratt & Whitney F100-PW-229 engine powered the Variable Inflight Stability Test Aircraft, or VISTA/F-16, which featured the larger inlet.
 This is the only F-16 with a large inlet and a Pratt & Whitney engine.

-Block 30/32 can carry the AGM-45 Shrike and the AGM-88A high-speed anti-radiation missiles, or HARM.
+Block 30/32 can carry AGM-88A high-speed anti-radiation missiles, or HARM.
 Like the Block 25, it can carry the AGM-65 Maverick missile.
 Changes at Block 30D allowed the aircraft to carry twice as many chaff/flare dispensers for self-protection, and the forward radar warning receiver antennas were relocated to the leading-edge flap.
 These beer can-shaped antennas have since been retrofitted onto all previous F-16C/D aircraft.
 Block 30/32 has a crash-survivable flight data recorder, voice message unit, and expanded memory for the multifunction displays.
 The first of 733 Block 30/32 F-16s was delivered in July 1987; the airplane was manufactured through 1989.

 The F-16N manufactured for the US Navy was a Block 30 variant.
 It was powered by the GE F110-GE-100 engine and had the small inlet associated with early Block 30 production.
 The F-16N also carried the APG-66 radar of the F-16A models and minor structural differences for meeting Navy requirements.
 The aircraft had no internal 20-mm gun.
 Twenty-two F-16Ns and four TF-16Ns (two-seaters) were built from 1987 to 1988.
-They were used for dissimilar air-to-air training with three Navy adversary squadrons and at the Navy’s Fighter Weapons School (Top Gun).
+They were used for dissimilar air-to-air training with three Navy adversary squadrons and at the Navy’s Fighter Weapons School (Top Gun) until 1994.